-Ever since I started this blog, I knew that I wanted to discuss the topic of the order of application of skincare products.
-It has been a question of mine over the years and I’ve googled this topic more than once.
+Ever since I started this website, I knew that I wanted to discuss the order of application of skincare products.
+It has been a question of mine over the years, and I’ve searched for this topic online more than once.

 There are many different thoughts on the order of application of your skincare products.
-You may apply your skincare in a different order and you may be pleased with your results.
+You may apply your skincare in a different order, and you may be pleased with your results.

 If you have a simple routine, some of these steps may not apply to you.
-I simply hope this post will get you thinking about all of your options.
+I hope this post will get you thinking about all of your options.

-This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
+This post on how to apply your skincare products in the correct order contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 1st Oil-Based Cleanse

 The first step of any skincare routine should be to cleanse the skin and prepare it for the products that will help rejuvenate and protect it.

 2nd Water-Based Cleanse